The Regional Wireless Cooperative

 to all local, county, state, federal and tribal governmental

 entities.
-The RWC currently includes 19 cities, towns and fire
+The RWC currently includes 20 cities, towns, fire

 establishes a Board of Directors consisting of one executive